open-cogsci/osdoc/content/pages/manual/logging.md

 - UTF-8 encoded
 - column names on the first row

+## Which variables are logged?

+By default, variables that are defined in the user interface, such as columns in a `loop` table or response variables are always logged.

+By default, variables that are defined in an `inline_script` or `inline_javascript` are logged if they are numbers (`int` and `float`), strings (`str` and `bytes`), and `None` values.
+This is to avoid log files from becoming unreasonably large due to logging of long lists and other large values.
+(As of OpenSesame 4.0, there is no longer a need to use the `var` (Python) or `vars` (JavaScript) object.)

+If you want to explicitly log a variable that is not logged by default, you can use the 'Include' field in the LOGGER item.

 ## Reading and processing data files

 ### In Python with pandas or DataMatrix